 - Quartz isn’t prone to staining due to the polymer chemical blend.

 All quartzite is different in terms of porosity and stain resistance as it depends on how tightly the minerals bonded together during the mineral metamorphic process.
 In general, quartzite such as Sea Pearl and Taj Mahal have highly bonded minerals, while Macaubas may have been exposed to less pressure, making it more porous and prone to staining.
-Staining from household items can be avoided by using a sealer, which is typically provided by the installer or fabricator.
+Avoid staining from household items by using a sealer, which is typically provided by the installer or fabricator.
 To maintain this coverage, we recommended to seal your quartzite about once a year with a home application sealer.

 Which is more heat resistant: quartzite or quartz?